NDIS Price Guide 2025-26: Financial Strategies for Provider Sustainability

 2. Workforce Cost Optimisation: Labour is typically 70–80% of an NDIS provider's cost base.
 Optimising rosters, managing travel time between appointments, reducing overtime, and matching worker skill levels to service requirements are the primary levers.
 A 5% improvement in workforce utilisation can translate to a 3–4% improvement in operating margin.

 3. Claiming Integrity and Timeliness: Claim rejections, under-claiming, and delayed claiming all erode cash flow.
 Build automated claiming workflows that submit within 48 hours of service delivery.
 Track your claim rejection rate — anything above 2% warrants investigation.
-In our experience, a focused claiming review typically recovers 5-15% of previously missed revenue.
+A focused claiming review typically recovers 5–15% of previously missed revenue.
+For the complete audit framework, see the NDIS revenue leakage audit guide.

 4. Plan Utilisation Monitoring: Track participant plan utilisation rates.
 When plans are under-utilised, it signals either unmet need or service delivery gaps.
 When plans are over-utilised early, it signals potential underfunding that requires early plan review requests.
 Proactive plan monitoring improves both participant outcomes and provider revenue predictability.